 I'm specifically talking about Afrobeat in this instance.
 Afrobeat is from Nigeria originally.
 Part of me wants to go where afrobeat originated... to be there on the soil where it came from.
 I've been where hip-hop was created.
 I've been where jungle/drum&bass was created, and where dubstep was originated.
 I've been where the melbourne shuffle started (guess where? lol), and where techno and house grew up.
 Where footwork was born.
 Music and culture mean a lot to me.
 It's unviersal and yet not

 listening to music from the African continent gives me so much life... then I remember I can't really safely travel there because I'm a trans woman and that kinda saddens me... then I remember that the music is right here with me, and no one can take it from me, so then I'm happy again.
 I'll be here dancing in the safety of my own home, just try and stop me.

 Apparently folks have been on the birdsite recanting old tales of when they used to work where I ...am still working a decade+ later.
 Almost regret leaving the cursed birdcage before I had a chance to chime in.
 Alas, #fedilife is the life for me these days.

 Amazon Admits Giving Ring Camera Footage to Police Without a Warrant or Consent

 I'm a staff engineer at an e-commerce company, love *nix, play way too much Divinity: Original Sin 2, and I'm a married homoromantic asexual trans woman <3

 *Due to increased bot signup, manual approval is required.
 Please write some applicable request text on signup with why you want to join.
-Blank submissions will be denied.*
+Submissions that fail to do so will be denied.*

 This Mastodon instance is for tech workers, academics, students, and others interested in tech who are LGBTQIA+ or Allies.